pydio/cells-client/v2/README.md

 Cells Client uses the Go Modules mechanism to manage dependencies, this has 2 consequences:

 - as current active development cycle is 2.x, the latest code from master is **in the v2 subfolder**
-- you can checkout the code anywhere in your local machine, it does not have to be within your `GOPATH`
+- you can checkout the code anywhere in your local machine, it does not have to be within your `GOPATH`.

 ## Connecting To Cells